It reads the situation before acting.

 The useful part is not conversation.
 It is forward motion.
 A good agent can summarize a long thread, call the right tool, notice when it is missing data, and stop short of taking an unsafe action.
 That is why the deployment conversation should always include limits: what can it do alone, what must it ask before acting, and what should always be visible to a human.

 That threshold is the practical one ALCUB3 uses when deciding whether something belongs in a learning sequence, a product workflow, or an enterprise conversation.
 If you want the guided version, go to Learning.
-If you want to understand what it costs to move from curiosity to a real deployment, go to Pricing.
+If you want to understand what it costs to move from curiosity to a real deployment, go to Diagnostic.